 To avoid plants self-seeding, place landscape fabric over the soil and cut crosses to insert the plants, then add a layer of gravel between 5 to 8cm thick.

-Gravel is available in a wide range of colours and sizes, so select a colour that works with other hard surfaces and structures in the garden.
+The best grave is available in a wide range of colours and sizes, so select a colour that works with other hard surfaces and structures in the garden.
 Local gravels are generally cheaper.
-See our guide on how to choose the best gravel for your garden.

 Be vigilant with weeding in the first few years until the plants are large enough to suppress them.
 Self-seeding plants will pop up and give the garden a natural look; if they are a bit too promiscuous simply remove some.
 Good plant choices include herbs, erigeron, stipa, euphorbia and nepeta.